Delaware Route 82

 Delaware Route 82 (DE 82) is a state highway in the northwest suburbs of Wilmington in New Castle County, Delaware.
-The route runs 5.49 mi from DE 52 near Greenville to the Pennsylvania state line near Yorklyn, where the road continues into that state as Pennsylvania Route 82 (PA 82).
+The route, which is signed north-south, runs 5.49 mi from DE 52 near Greenville northwest to the Pennsylvania state line near Yorklyn, where the road continues into that state as Pennsylvania Route 82 (PA 82).
 The route runs through areas of woods and fields in northern New Castle County, with much of the route paralleling the Red Clay Creek.
 The entire route is a part of the Red Clay Scenic Byway, created in 2005.
 DE 82 was first numbered by 1952 on its current alignment.
 In 2010, the Delaware Department of Transportation (DelDOT) proposed eliminating the route number, but the plan fell through due to public opposition.